-Internal Revenue Ser vice

-Step 1: (a) First name and middle initial Last name (b) Social security number

-Enter

-Personal Address

-Information

-City or town, state, and ZIP code

-(c) Single or Married filing separately

-Married filing jointly or Qualifying surviving s pouse

-Head of household (Check only if you're unmarr ied and pay more than half the costs of keeping up a home for yo urself and a qualifying individual.)

-Complete Steps 2-4 ONLY if they apply to you; otherwise, skip to Step 5.
-See pages 2 and 3 for more information on each step and how to elect to have no federal income tax withheld (if permitted).

-Step 2: Income From a Job Complete this step if you (1) have income from a job or more than one pension/annuity, or (2) are married filing jointly and your spouse receives income from a job or a pension/annuity.
+Step 1: (a) First name and middle initial Last name (b) Social security number Enter Personal Address nformation City or town, state, and ZIP code (c) Single or Married filing separately Married filing jointly or Qualifying surviv Head of household (Check only if you're u ving spouse Inmarried and pay more than half the costs of keeping up a h ome for yourself and a qualifying individual.) rwise, skip to Step 5.
+See pages 2 and 3 for r how to elect to have no federal income tax wit Step 2: ncome From a Job Complete this step if you (1) have income from a job or more than one pension/annuity, or (2) are married filing jointly and your spouse receives income from a job or a pension/annuity.
 See page 2 for examples on how to complete Step 2. and/or Do only one of the following.
-Multiple Pensions/ (a) Reserved for future use.
-Annuities (b) Complete the items below.
-(Including a Spouse's Job/ (i) If you (and/or your spouse) have one or more jobs, then enter the total taxable annual pay from all jobs, plus any income entered on Form W-4, Step 4(a), for the jobs less the deductions entered on Form W-4, Step 4(b), for the jobs.
-Otherwise, enter "-0-" Pension/ Annuity) (ii) If you (and/or your spouse) have any other pensions/annuities that pay less annually than this one, then enter the total annual taxable payments from all lower-paying pensions/ annuities.
-Otherwise, enter "-0-" (iii) Add the amounts from items (i) and (ii) and enter the total here

-TIP: To be accurate, submit a new Form W-4P for all other pensions/annuities if you haven't updated your withholding since 2021 or this is a new pension/annuity that pays less than the other(s).
-Submit a new Form W-4 for your job(s) if you have not updated your withholding since 2019.
-If you have self-employment income, see page 2.
+Multiple Pensions/ (a) Use the estimator at www.irs.gov/W4App for most accurate withholding for this step (and Steps 3-4).
+If you or your spouse have self-employment income, use this option; or Annuities (b) Complete the items below.
+Including a Spouse's Job/ (i) If you (and/or your spouse) have one or more jobs, then enter the total taxable annual pay from all jobs, plus any income entered on Form W-4, Step 4(a), for the jobs less the deductions entered on Form W-4, Step 4(b), for the jobs.
+Otherwise, enter "-0-" \$ Pension/ Annuity) (ii) If you (and/or your spouse) have any other pensions/annuities that pay less annually than this one, then enter the total annual taxable payments from all lower-paying pensions/annuities.
+Otherwise, enter "-0-" (iii) Add the amounts from items (i i) and (ii) and enter the total here \$ TIP: To be accurate, submit a new Fo orm W-4P for all other pensions/annuities if you w pension/annuity that pays less than the othe u haven't updated your Complete Ste Steps 3-4(b) o k and this pension/annuity pays the most annu ually.
+Otherwise, do not complete Step 3: If your total income will be \$200,000 or less (\$400,000 or less if married filing jointly)): Claim Multiply the number of qualifying children under age 17 by \$2,000 \$ Dependent and Other Multiply the number of other depe Credits Add other credits, such as foreign tax credit and education tax credits \$ · · · · · · · · · · · · · · · · · · · ren, other dependents, and other credits and e 1 1.
+Step 4 (optional): Other Adjustments on other income you expect this pension/annuity payments).
+If you want tax year that won't have withholding, enter the and interest, taxable social security, and divident nount of (b) Deductions.
+If you expect to claim and want to reduce your withho enter the result here (c) Extra withholding.
+Enter any add litional tax you want withheld from each paym ent .
+4(c) \$ Step 5: Sign Here Vous signature (This form is not unlid unlage you sign it) Data Your signature (This form is not valid uniess you sign it.)
+Date 5 W 4D (2004)